Netflix/genie/README.md

 ## Introduction

-Genie is a federated job execution engine developed by Netflix.
+Genie is a federated job orchestration engine developed by Netflix.
 Genie provides REST-ful APIs to run a variety of big data jobs like Hadoop, Pig, Hive, Spark, Presto, Sqoop and more.
 It also provides APIs for managing many distributed processing cluster configurations and the commands and applications which run on them.